Last Updated on January 29, 2024 by Electricalvolt

 - Higher losses due to Skin effect

-- Stress on first turns of the motor winding
+- Stress on the first turns of the motor winding

 1. Torque-speed characteristics

-The motor should accelerate the load and continue to mechanical power as demanded by the equipment.
+The motor should accelerate the load and continue to output the mechanical power demanded by the equipment.
 The harmonics in the motor deviate the torque-speed characteristics from its destined curve and negatively impact the motor performance.

 2. Harmonics Cause Reliability Issues in Motor

 The induction motor’s reliable operation depends on the insulating material’s life.
 The insulation resistance decreases as the temperature is increased.
-The harmonics current has a higher frequency, and because of higher frequencies of harmonics current, the eddy current and hysteresis losses increase, leading to the rising of core temperature.
+The harmonic current has a higher frequency, and because of higher frequencies of harmonic current, the eddy current and hysteresis losses increase, leading to the rising of core temperature.

 The shaft voltage may also be set up because of increased stray capacitance at higher-order harmonic current.
-The higher shaft current may fail the bearings.
+The higher shaft current may cause the bearings to fail.
 The bearing of the motor’s non-driving end(NDE) side must be insulated, or the shaft must be grounded through the carbon brush.

 3. TORQUE Reduction in Motor: